Eucalyptus globulus: Essential oil

 The leaves are steam distilled to extract eucalyptus oil.
 E. globulus is the primary source of global eucalyptus oil production, with China being the largest commercial producer.
 Oil yield ranges from 1.0 to 2.4% (fresh weight), with cineole being the major isolate.
 E. globulus oil has established itself internationally because it is virtually phellandrene free, a necessary characteristic for internal pharmaceutical use.
 In 1870, Cloez identified and ascribed the name "eucalyptol" — now more often called cineole — to the dominant portion of E. globulus oil.

+E. globulus essential oil is described as herbal, (characteristically) eucalyptus, camphoreous, and medicinal.

 The European Medicines Agency Committee on Herbal Medicinal Products concluded that traditional medicines based on eucalyptus oil can be used for treating cough associated with the common cold, and to relieve symptoms of localized muscle pain.
 Eucalyptus products appear safe and somewhat effective in reducing cough symptoms from respiratory infections, but the clinical significance is unclear and more high-quality studies are needed.